Xqhare/ananke/README.md

 ### Windows

 Ananke wasn't designed to work with the windows backend, and was never tested to work there.
 It might, but it probably wont.
 Good luck!

+## Usage

+Ananke has a built in help page, where most of the application as well as the concept of a todo.txt file is explained.
+There are more help texts in other submenus of Ananke.